PaNOSC-ViNYL/ase/doc/download.rst

 .. _NumPy: http://www.scipy.org/NumPy

-It is highly recommended (but not required) to install also matplotlib_ and pygtk_.
+It is highly recommended (but not required) to install also these two:

+3) matplotlib_.
+4) pygtk_.

+Matplotlib is needed for :mod:`writing png and eps files <io>`, and both packages are needed for ASE's simple GUI (:mod:`gui`).
 Most likely, some or all of these are already be installed on your system.

 .. _matplotlib: http://matplotlib.sourceforge.net